kanakadurga24/IOT-PROJECT/README.md

 # IOT-PROJECT
-This is my final year project
+This is my final year project.
-Can find detailing of my project
+Can find detailing of my project.
 Thankyou